-Consumer Complaints Division...of the Michigan Attorney General's Office, handles complaints concerning goods or services.
+Consumer Protection Division...of the Michigan Attorney General's Office, handles complaints concerning a wide range of goods or services.
 They are empowered to act immediately if the situation warrants it.
-The office is located at 525 W. Ottawa, Room 670, P.O.
-Box 30213 Lansing, 48909, 373-1140, TDD 373-1111.
+Call 373-1140, TDD 373-1111.

 Lawyer Referral Service is provided by the Ingham County Bar Association.
 Offices are located in the Lansing City Hall, 124 W. Michigan, 482-8816.
 A half-hour consultation costs \$20.